Solito is the missing piece for using React Native with Next.js to build powerful cross-platform apps.

 If you haven't seen it yet, I recommend you watch the talk:

 In June 2022, I spoke about Solito at App.js Conf in Poland.
 In that talk, I also released the first version zeego, a cross-platform menu library I built inspired by Radix UI.

 Little by little, I released a number of libraries dedicated to Next.js + React Native.

-expo-next-react-navigation, was the first iteration of Solito, which I used for a few years.
+expo-next-react-navigation, was the earliest iteration of Solito.
+I used this for a few years as I built out BeatGig.
 Eventually, I realized that the API was too convoluted to work as a replacement for

 next/router.
 Then React Navigation released a great API for navigating around with URLs, and I realized that that would be the future.